yunfengdiao/Skeleton-Robustness-Benchmark/README.md

 3. The complete checkpoints will be available soon...

+4. The hugging face link will be available soon...

 ## Usage
 The detailed benchmark setting are available in "TASAR: Transfer-based Attack on Skeletal Action Recognition".
 The complete usage is as follows: